Thank You for printing!

 This is what we used to do in our good old days, our younger days when we visited here.
 We used to take a short walk up to the rock wall.
 Panambur beach happens to be just beside the New Mangalore Sea Port.

 This rock wall, or the rocks we are referring to is actually the north rock wall or the northern breakwater of the sea port entrance.
 They are used to protect an anchorage from the effects of both weather and longshore drift.
-We used to take a walk up to the end of the rocks, sit there, have some peaceful time watching ships and boats in and out of the port, and then return after a while.

 An evening at Panambur Beach